rpip/dba/HACKING.md

 }
 ```

 Each table implements the `Anonymizer` interface.
 As we iterate through the tables in the config, we call the the `Anonymize` function on each table object and it constructs an UPDATE SQL query string from the updates declared in the config.
-This SQL query is then run against the delcared DB connection.
+This SQL query is then run against the declared DB connection.
 That simple.

 The lib folder contains the core of DBA.
 The goal is to enable usage of DBA as a library within other applications.
 The `main.go` script in the root folder contains the generated command line tool.